Home/Blog/Lifestyle/Food & Nutrition/20 Foods Rich in Vitamin C for Better Health and Wellness

 14. Brussels Sprouts

-Half a cup of Brussels sprouts provides 49 milligrams of vitamin C, antioxidants, and other beneficial nutrients.
-They are high in fiber, which supports gut health and weight management.
-Brussels sprouts are delicious when roasted or sautéed.
+Half a cup of Brussels sprouts provides 49 milligrams of vitamin C, along with antioxidants and other beneficial nutrients.
+They are high in fibre, which supports gut health and weight management.

 15. Lemons

-A classic source of vitamin C, one lemon provides about 44.5 milligrams or 49% of the daily value.
-Lemons also contain flavonoids, which offer antioxidant benefits and support the immune system.
-They are often used to enhance the flavor of dishes, drinks, and skincare products.
+A classic source of vitamin C, one whole lemon provides about 44.5 milligrams or 49% of the daily value.
+Lemons also contain flavonoids, which have antioxidant properties and support the immune system.

 16. Lychees

 Lychees are a tropical fruit offering 136 milligrams of vitamin C per cup.
 They are also rich in copper, which supports red blood cell production.
-Lychees are enjoyed fresh or dried and often used in desserts, fruit salads, and beverages.
+Lychees are enjoyed fresh or dried and often used in desserts.

 17. American Persimmons

 Persimmons contain about 16.5 milligrams of vitamin C per fruit.
-They are also a great source of dietary fiber, which supports digestion.
-Persimmons can be eaten raw or used in jams, pies, and salads.
+They are also a great source of dietary fibre, which supports digestion.
+Persimmons can be eaten raw or used in jams and pies.

 18. Papayas

-A medium-sized papaya provides 168 milligrams of vitamin C, 187% of the daily value.
-Papayas are rich in folate, which supports cell function and pregnancy health.
-They also contain the enzyme papain, which aids digestion and is used as a meat tenderizer.
+A medium-sized papaya provides 168 milligrams of vitamin C (around 187% of the DV) [10].
+Papayas are rich in folate, which supports cell function.
+They also contain the enzyme papain, which aids digestion.

 19. Strawberries